-The North Cliff Neighborhood Center is unique in that to keep the area in line with its historic zoning, NScodes also present a challenge to the development or redevelopment of retail in this area.
-It should also repairs, explained further on page 105.
+The North Cliff Neighborhood Center is unique in that to keep the area in line with its historic zoning, NSit is currently zoned separate from the rest of North Cliff, A. Of note, the current zoning does not permit retail being Subdistrict 2 of the larger Conservation District such as restaurants.
+The City of Dallas' current parking codes also present a challenge to the development or redevelopment of retail in this area.
+It should also residential uses, with some other appropriate uses be noted that this area needs various infrastructure repairs, explained further on page 105.